odiseoteam/SyliusRbacPlugin/README.md

 ## Credits

 This plugin is maintained by [Odiseo](https://odiseo.io/en?utm_source=github&utm_medium=readme&utm_campaign=sylius-rbac-plugin).
 Want us to help you with this plugin or any Sylius project?
 [Get in touch](https://odiseo.io/en/contact-us?utm_source=github&utm_medium=readme&utm_campaign=sylius-rbac-plugin).

+Running a marketplace?
+Vendor role separation is one of the things a [multi-vendor marketplace for Sylius](https://odiseo.io/en/products/sylius-marketplace-plugin?utm_source=github&utm_medium=readme&utm_campaign=sylius-rbac-plugin) has to get right, and this plugin is how we do it.